dchowitz/slire/README.md

 Helper method that applies the repository's scope filtering to a given filter object.
 Takes your custom filter criteria and merges it with the repository's configured scope (e.g., organizationId filter) and, by default, soft delete exclusion (if soft-delete is enabled) to ensure operations only target entities within the repository's scope that haven't been soft-deleted.
 Use the `includeSoftDeleted: true` option to include soft-deleted entities in the filter.
 Essential for maintaining data isolation when performing direct queries, updates, deletes, aggregations, or bulk operations on the collection.

-This function consolidates the behavior previously split between `applyScopeForRead` and `applyScopeForWrite`, providing consistent filtering with explicit control over soft-delete inclusion.

 ### buildUpdateOperation

 `buildUpdateOperation(update: UpdateOperation<any>): any`